NathStevo97/certifications-notes/hashicorp/terraform/02_Working-With-Configurations/10_Functions.md

 - Terraform has many built-in functions that can be used to transform and combine values.
 - The general syntax for a function is the function name followed by arguments separated by commas.
-- User-defined functions aren't supported, but built-in function categories are:
+- *User-defined functions aren't supported*, but built-in function categories are:
   - Numeric
   - String
   - Collection
   - Encoding
-  - Fileystem
+  - Filesystem
   - Date and time
   - Hash and Crypto
   - IP Network